MaksimKarnaukh/MasterThesis_mmWavePI/README_PROJECT_STRUCTURE.md

 Subfolders:

-- `5ghz/`: Downsampled to 10 Hz to match mmWave sampling rate
+- `5ghz/`: Downsampled to 10 Hz to match mmWave sampling rate; 52 subcarrier values
-- `5ghz_200hz/`: High-rate CSI at 200 Hz, available for 18 participants
+- `5ghz_200hz/`: High-rate 5 GHz CSI at 200 Hz, available for 18 participants
   - 2 participants had low original sampling rate (~30 Hz), so were excluded here
-- `60ghz/`: 10 Hz
+- `60ghz/`: 10 Hz; 60 antenna values per frame (30+30 antennas because of the X-formation of the 4 devices)

 All processed files are stored in .npy format